 The causes for a bounce rate could be

-Slow loading page
+- Slow loading page

-User is satisfied with the content on that page
+- User is satisfied with the content on that page

-Misleading title tag/meta description
+- Misleading title tag/meta description

-Blank page or technical error
+- Blank page or technical error

-Bounce rate can be reduced by
+- Bounce rate can be reduced by

-Improving the readability of the content
+- Improving the readability of the content

-Creating a strong Call-to-Action
+- Creating a strong Call-to-Action

-Having valuable and relevant content
+- Having valuable and relevant content

 Off Page SEO Interview Questions

 Guest Posting is posting a blog or an article on other websites to get a link back to your website.
 It is done by sending out emails and asking for permission to guest post a blog on any high-quality website.
 This process is a way of acquiring links.

 Directory Submissions are websites that act as a web directory where you submit your website URL and acquire free backlinks back to your blog or web page.

 Social bookmarking is an off page SEO technique to increase traffic.
 It is an online service which allows you to create and publicly share website bookmarks with other members of a community by tagging a web page with a web-based tool so you can easily access it later.
 Instead of saving them to your web browser, you are saving them on an online platform and make it visible to the public.